 You might feel a little squeamish about the idea of an operation on a sensitive spot like your eye.
 But it's a very common procedure, and it doesn't hurt.
 During the surgery, you'll have medicine called local anesthesia to numb your eye.
-You’ll be awake, but you won't feel anything.
+You’ll be awake but sedated and you won't feel anything.

 It usually takes about 15 to 20 minutes, and you don't need to stay overnight in a hospital.
-If you have cataracts in both eyes, your doctor will wait until your first eye heals before she does surgery on the second.
+If you have cataracts in both eyes, your doctor will wait until your first eye heals before they perform surgery on the second.

 Small-incision surgery.
 You may also hear your doctor call this phacoemulsification.
 Your surgeon makes a tiny cut on your cornea.
-She'll put a small device in your eye that gives off ultrasound waves that break up your cloudy lens.
-Then she takes out the pieces and puts in your new, artificial lens.
+They'll put a small device in your eye that gives off ultrasound waves that break up your cloudy lens.
+Then they take out the pieces and puts in your new, artificial lens.